cointobanks/lifetioncoin-docs/_includes/devdoc/guide_intro.md

 {% autocrossref %}

-The Developer Guide aims to provide the information you need to understand Dash and start building Dash-based applications, but it is [not a specification][].
-To make the best use of this documentation, you may want to install the current version of Dash Core, either from [source][core git] or from a [pre-compiled executable][core executable].
+The Developer Guide aims to provide the information you need to understand Lifetioncoin and start building Lifetioncoin-based applications, but it is [not a specification][].
+To make the best use of this documentation, you may want to install the current version of Lifetioncoin Core, either from [source][core git] or from a [pre-compiled executable][core executable].

-Questions about Dash development are best asked in one of the [Dash development communities][dev communities].
+Questions about Lifetioncoin development are best asked in one of the [Lifetioncoin development communities][dev communities].
 Errors or suggestions related to documentation on [dash-docs.github.io](https://dash-docs.github.io) can be [submitted as an issue][docs issue].